iranzo/iranzo.github.io/content/pages/redken-en.md

 ### UIDEnforcer

-Adds UID (as reported via /info) to the list of safe members of a chat, anyone else, will be Kicked
+Adds UID (as reported via /info) to the list of safe members of a chat, anyone else, will be kicked

 - `/uidenforcer add <UID>` to add a new UID to safe list
 - `/uidenforcer remove <UID>` to remove a UID from safe list